dotnet/AspNetCore.Docs/aspnet/hosting/http-platformhandler.rst

 By `Sourabh Shirhatti`

 In ASP.NET 5, the web application is hosted by an external process outside of IIS.
 The HTTP Platform Handler is an IIS 7.5+ module which is responsible for process management of http listeners and to proxy requests to processes that it manages.
-This document provides an overview of how to configure the HTTP Platform Handler module for shared ASP.NET 5 hosting.
+This document provides an overview of how to configure the HTTP Platform Handler module for shared hosting of ASP.NET 5.

 Installing the HTTP Platform Handler
 ------------------------------------